raienko/app/fastlane/index.md

 - fastlane scripts for [Android](./Android) and [iOS](./iOS) written by devs and stays in repository
 - CI/CD service should set up environment and trigger necessary scripts

-Such implementation allows us to be pretty much independent - developers
+Such implementation allows us to be pretty much independent:
+- we can easily change CI/CD service
+- most configurations in a single codebase

 ## Service Accounts
 CI/CD service will need account to access repository, Google and Apple services,